-The primary Facilities expected to be reimbursed in whole or in part from Bond proceeds or Special Tax collections include improvements to facilitate the realignment of the Country Club Drive and Bass Lake Road intersection to a northerly point along the current alignment of City Lights Drive, and will include a signal light, as well as a full overlay of Bass Lake Road south to Highway 50, and on and off ramp improvements to the Bass Lake Rd Highway 50 interchange, as well as impact fees due to El Dorado Irrigation District, all of which are required improvements for the development to proceed.
-All three projects have the same requirements under the project specific Conditions of Approval and Development Agreements for offsite improvements.
+General.
+The primary Facilities expected to be reimbursed in whole or in part from Bond proceeds or Special Tax collections consist of traffic impact mitigation ("TIM") improvements that will be owned by the County and development impact fees known as facility capacity charges ("FCCs") payable to El Dorado Irrigation District ("EID") for water system improvements owned by EID, all of which are required improvements for the development to proceed.
+The TIM improvements include the realignment of the Country Club Drive and Bass Lake Road intersection to a northerly point along the current alignment of City Lights Drive, and will include a signal light, as well as a full overlay of Bass Lake Road south to Highway 50, and on and off ramp improvements to the Bass Lake Rd and Highway 50 interchange.
+The FCCs due to EID pay for water system improvements.